MarkV2323/chessCplusplus/README.md

  > * What are the three design patterns you will be using.
 For each design pattern you must:
  >   * Explain in 3 - 5 sentences why you picked this pattern and what feature you will implement with it
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
+> ### * Planned designed patterns to be used in the project
+> * Our first design pattern we plan to use will be the Abstract Factory pattern.
+We have decided to go with this pattern because it provides an interface for creating all of the different chess peices (think king, queen, knight, etc) without needing to specify concrete classes.
+This way, we should be able to create chess peice objects from just the factory, rather than each specific concrete class.
+The most important time to create peices is at the beggining of a new chess game, and with this pattern, that process should be simplified.
+> * Our second design pattern we plan to use will be
+> * Our third design pattern we plan to use will be

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to